Propagation of radical ideas in societies with memory: competition between radical strength and social cohesion: Analysis in the Markovian model

 \subsection{Stability analysis and interpretation of results}

-From the conditions (\ref{existencia2}) we can show that there are five regions in the parameter space $\left(\Lambda,\Omega\right)$ (see Fig.~\ref{f:f8} below), characterized by the existence of the different possible combinations of equilibrium points.
-In order to simplify the stability study of the system (\ref{sistema}), we use the conservation of the total population and take as variables the infected and the recovered, resulting in the following:
+From the conditions (\ref{existencia2}) we can show that there are five regions in the parameter space $\left(\Lambda,\Omega\right)$ (see Fig.~\ref{fig:f7} below), characterized by the existence of the different possible combinations of equilibrium points.
+In order to simplify the stability study of the system (\ref{sistema}), we use the conservation of the total population and take as variables the radicalized and the immunized, resulting in the following:

 from which the Jacobian matrix can be easily obtained.